SpektraSystems/Microsoft-Cloud-Workshop/cognitive-services-and-deep-learning/README.md

 ## Verify Virtual Machine

 You are provided a Data Science Virtual Machine - Windows 2016 with additional softwares configured.
-FQDN of the virtual machine and administrator credentials are provided in the lab details page.
+FQDN of the virtual machine and administrator credentials are provided in the lab details page.You can remote into the virutal machine using the provided credentials.

 # Known Issues

-In exercise 2 they are creating cluster environment with new resource group.

 # Notes to Instructors / Proctors

+* LABVM is already deployed in ODL_csdl-XXXXX Resource Group and configured with all the requirements.

 # Help and Support